ory/docs/docs/keto/sdk/api.md

 {}
 ```

+_DeleteOryAccessControlPolicyRoleNoContent
-_DeleteOryAccessControlPolicyRoleNoContent handles this case with default header
+DeleteOryAccessControlPolicyRoleNoContent handles this case with default header
 values._

 #### Properties